Sarveshkk05/fashion-mnist-cnn/README.md

-# Fashion MNIST Classification with VGG16 👕👟
+# Fashion MNIST Classification with VGG16

-This project demonstrates how to use **transfer learning** to classify clothing items from the Fashion MNIST dataset using a pretrained VGG16 model.
-Instead of training a deep network from scratch, we reuse VGG16's feature extraction capability and train a custom classifier on top.
+This project demonstrates how to use transfer learning to classify clothing items from the Fashion MNIST dataset using a pretrained VGG16 model.
+Instead of training a deep network from scratch, the convolutional feature extractor from VGG16 is reused and a custom classifier is trained on top of it.

-The main objective is to learn the **transfer learning workflow used in real-world deep learning projects**, not just to achieve the highest accuracy.
+The primary goal is to understand the transfer learning workflow used in practical deep learning applications rather than focusing only on achieving the highest possible accuracy.

 ---

-## 📌 Overview
+## Overview

-In this project, we:
+In this project, the following steps are performed:

-* Load the Fashion MNIST dataset from a CSV file
+* Loading the Fashion MNIST dataset from a CSV file
-* Convert grayscale images into a format compatible with VGG16
+* Converting grayscale images into a format compatible with VGG16
-* Freeze pretrained convolutional layers
+* Freezing pretrained convolutional layers
-* Train a custom fully connected classifier
+* Training a custom fully connected classifier
-* Evaluate performance on unseen data
+* Evaluating performance on unseen data

-Since VGG16 expects **3-channel 224×224 images**, we preprocess the original 28×28 grayscale images accordingly.
+Since VGG16 expects 3-channel 224×224 images, the original 28×28 grayscale images are preprocessed accordingly.

 ---

-## 📊 Dataset
+## Dataset

 Fashion MNIST contains 60,000 grayscale images across 10 clothing categories.